savob/savobajic.ca/content/projects/extracurricular/blueshift.md

 ### Analog System Power

-Other than the main Blueshift board there was a 12V regulator we designed to supply steady power to all three peripheral video systems.
-It was a simple board, using the reference design for a boost regulator to generate 12V from our battery's nominal 10V.
-Other than this regulator, there were only the connectors for each of the three cameras and displays to connect to and the battery to feed it.
+Other than the main Blueshift board there was a 12&nbsp;V regulator we designed to supply steady power to all three peripheral video systems.
+It was a simple board, using the reference design for a boost regulator to generate 12&nbsp;V from our battery's nominal 10&nbsp;V. Other than this regulator, there were only the connectors for each of the three cameras and displays to connect to and the battery to feed it.

 {{< fig src="/images/blueshift-analog-pdb-schematic.svg" caption="The completed schematic for the analog power board in Blueshift (PDF version: [Colour](/pdf/blueshift-analog-pdb.pdf) / [BW](/pdf/blueshift-analog-pdb-BW.pdf))" class="schematic" >}}

 ## Layout

-*Note: the boards were originally laid out in EAGLE, they were imported into KiCAD to generate these figures.
+*Note: the boards were originally laid out in EAGLE, they were imported into KiCad to generate these figures.
 So there may be some small oddities present.*

 My teammate had prepared the layout for the light drivers as part of her work to make the design blocks for them.
 Other than those, the rest of the layout I did myself.

 The main thing to note with the layout of this system is that **it was designed to be a RPi HAT (Hardware Added on Top), that would be seated directly on top of the RPi** instead of connected by a ribbon cable to the RPi like TITAN V1 was.
 This was better because it decreased the footprint the system would occupy, as well as preventing potentially incorrect connections related to the use of a ribbon cable.

 There is no general "flow" to the board, instead it is segmented by purpose.
 In the top right quadrant is where all the data processing occurs between the RPi and STM32 Bluepill.
 Beneath it, in the bottom right quadrant lie the nRF24 module and the power protection circuitry.
-To the left of the centre is where the main 5V regulator was, with the GPS module hanging over it.
+To the left of the centre is where the main 5&nbsp;V regulator was, with the GPS module hanging over it.
 On the extreme left is where the LED drivers were.

 {{< fig src="/images/blueshift-v3-layout-combined.png" caption="The combined layout" >}}